masdeseiscaracteres/IAbox/src/Algorithms/README.md

 in [`AlternatingMinLeakageStructuredChannel`](AlternatingMinLeakageStructuredChannel.m)

 > Ó.
-González, C. Lameiro and I. Santamaí­a, "*A Quadratically Convergent Method for Interference Alignment in MIMO Interference Channels,*" accepted for publication in IEEE Signal Processing Letters, Jul.
+González, C. Lameiro and I. Santamarí­a, "*A Quadratically Convergent Method for Interference Alignment in MIMO Interference Channels,*" accepted for publication in IEEE Signal Processing Letters, Jul.
 2014.